SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/318-redeam-a-cybrancee-web-hosting-plan.md

 ![](./content/images/Rewards/Redeeming-your-Rewards/Cybrancee-Web-Hosting-5.png)

-8. Under “Payment Method,” select the “No Payment Method” option.
+8. Under "Payment Method," select the "No Payment Method" option.
 (Do not select this option when registering a new premium domain.
 Your order will be rejected.)

 ![](./content/images/Rewards/Redeeming-your-Rewards/Cybrancee-Web-Hosting-6.png)

-9. Read and agree to Cybrancee’s Terms of Service.
+9. Read and agree to Cybrancee's Terms of Service.

-10. Click “Checkout” in the checkout pane at the right to complete your order.
+10. Click "Checkout" in the checkout pane at the right to complete your order.

 ![](./content/images/Rewards/Redeeming-your-Rewards/Cybrancee-Web-Hosting-7.png)